tobius/imagecolors/README.md

 ## Install

 There already exists a colormatch node module in the NPM registry so I'm just putting this here for now.
 I might rename it later or see about merging the functionality into the other module that was already published.
-In the meantime feel free to use this git repo in package.json.
+In the meantime feel free to use this git repo in your package.json dependency definitions.

 ``` bash
 [~] mkdir node_modules